Skip to content

 Caution

 Keep activity logging as light as possible.
-Do not make database requests or heavy computation at logging time.
+Don't make database requests or heavy computation at logging time.
 Keep them for activity log list display time.

 Create an entry